 – Professor Saito, Division of Operative Dentistry, Tohoku University Graduate School of Dentistry

-Allogenic treatment options can be available for patients whose age doesn’t allow for stem cell expansion.
-However, it’s highly recommended to storage dental pulp stem cells from a milk tooth when young.
+Allogeneic treatment options can be available for patients whose age doesn’t allow for stem cell expansion.
+However, it’s highly recommended to store dental pulp stem cells from a milk tooth when young.
 Young dental pulp stem cells have a greater expansion potential in future therapies.